• Skip to primary navigation

 • To keep these bars refined sugar free use chocolate bars sweetened with coconut sugar - my favourite brands are Hu Kitchen and Zazubean.

-• Be sure to use unsweetened or natural peanut butter (they would be way to sweet if you used sweetened peanut butter).
+• Be sure to use unsweetened or natural peanut butter (the bars would be way too sweet if you used sweetened peanut butter).

-• Use a hot knife to cut these bars into pieces more easily (I simply run the blade under hot water).
+• Use a hot knife to cut these bars into pieces more easily (I simply run the blade under hot water and then dry it off).

 How to store: